balderdashy/sails-docs/Building-Your-Own-Adapters.md

 ## Testing Setup
 To set up testing, from within the adapter directory, `sails-redis/` in this case, do `npm link`.
 Then change to the `sails/` directory and npm link to the custom module: `cd ../sails && npm link sails-redis`.
 Once that's done, you can verify that you can run tests by doing `npm test` from within `sails/`.
 The tests will fail at this point but that's okay, you just want to verify that they're running and can see your new adapter.

+## Adapter API

+### Model.update(collectionName, criteria, newValues, cb) :: cb(err, success)
+> Update one or more models
++ err is truthy if an error occurred
++ success is truthy if the update was successful
++ err AND success are falsy if the update was unsuccessful because the criteria in question didn't return any extant models

+### Model.destroy(collectionName, criteria, cb) :: cb(err, success)
+> Destroy one or more models
++ err is truthy if an error occurred
++ success is truthy if the update was successful
++ err AND success are falsy if the operation was unsuccessful because the criteria in question didn't return any extant models